2025 ASEAN U-19 Boys' Futsal Championship

-The 2025 ASEAN U-19 Futsal Championship (also known as 2025 ASEAN U-19 Boys' Futsal Championship) will be the first edition of the ASEAN U-19 Futsal Championship, the biennial international youth futsal championship organised by AFF for the men's under-19 national teams of Southeast Asia.
-The tournament will be hosted at the Nonthaburi Gymnasium, Thailand from 23 to 29 December.
+The 2025 ASEAN U-19 Boys' Futsal Championship was the first edition of the ASEAN U-19 Boys' Futsal Championship, the biennial international youth futsal championship organised by AFF for the men's under-19 national teams of Southeast Asia.
+The tournament was hosted at the Nonthaburi Gymnasium, Thailand from 22 to 28 December.

-A total of seven nations will participate in the final tournament, with players born on or after 1 January 2006 being eligible to participate.
+A total of six nations participated in the final tournament, with players born on or after 1 January 2006 being eligible to participate.

+Thailand became an inaugural champion on this competition, defeating Indonesia 3–1 in the final.

 Participating teams

 The following teams participated for the final tournament.